Need a new companion for your daily commute? We’ve got you covered in three very different directions.

 A totally different timbre from Americanah, Nobody Cares is a collection of zingy and heart-felt essays by Canadian author Anne T. Donahue.
 I owe my knowledge of this particular author to my shameless continued use of Tumblr, and am the better for it.
 I now follow her on Instagram and was duly aware (and thrilled) when she debuted her first book, and I grabbed a copy as soon as it was available in the UK.

 When you need a sharp, funny, ten page pick-me-up, from social pressures, to mental health, to dealing with the best and the shittiest friends and life circumstances, you can do no better than sitting down with any one of the essays in Nobody Cares.
 It’s like having a motivational speaker in your bag.
-It may be a motivational speaker one that strangely functions a little like a quirky, snarky aunt stuck in the late 60’s, but as Anne’s Insta will attest, she’s the first to admit that.
+It may be a motivational speaker that functions a little like a quirky, snarky aunt stuck in the late 60’s, but as Anne’s Insta will attest, she’s the first to admit that.
 And as I will attest, it’s an absolute blast.

 Matilda: Empress, Queen, Warrior